How Search Engines Rank Sites: A Practical Guide to Ranking Factors

 How Search Engines Decide What to Rank

 Search engines rank sites by matching a query to the pages most likely to satisfy it, then ordering those pages by quality, authority, and user signals.
-Google processes hundreds of signals through its algorithms, but the logic behind them is simpler than it sounds: relevance first, trust second, experience third.
+Search engines process many signals, but the logic behind them is simpler than it sounds: relevance first, trust second, experience third.

-For Shopify merchants, this matters because organic visibility compounds.
-A product page that ranks on page one keeps earning clicks long after you publish it.
+For merchants, this matters because organic visibility compounds.
+A product page that ranks near the top keeps earning clicks long after you publish it.
 Understanding the mechanics helps you stop chasing tactics and start making decisions that hold up over time.

 Three categories of signals carry the most weight in modern search: content relevance, authority, and user experience.
-Within those buckets sit the specific SEO ranking factors that determine where your pages land.
+Within those sit the specific factors that determine where your pages land.

 Content Relevance and Search Intent